arslan-ashraf/Probabilistic-Machine-Learning-Murphy/README.md

 # Probabilistic Machine Learning by Kevin Murphy

-## notes and code from the book/book website
+## code from the book/book website